NASHRA / ALTERNATIVES[SUBSTACK]

 What Substack's custom domain actually gives you.

 Substack sells a custom domain for $50 as a one-time purchase.
 What that buys: a redirect from yourdomain.com to your Substack publication.
 The underlying URL is still substack.com.
 The sending address is still @substack.com.
 Reader-facing, your domain appears in the address bar.
 Operationally, the publication still lives on Substack's servers.
 Export your subscribers and move, and the redirect stops working.
 Your domain points at nothing.
-Creators & solopreneurs who want real ownership need a publishing OS where the blog actually lives at their domain and outbound emails come from their address.
+Experts and publishers who want real ownership need a publishing OS where the blog actually lives at their domain and outbound emails come from their address.

 Blog at your domain